tocttou/HNDN/README.md

 ##Credits

-Credits for the notifications sounds used can be found in the 'Open Package/assets/sounds' directory of the repo.
+Credits for the notifications sounds used can be found in the '/assets/sounds' directory of the repo.